mmllski/epics-react/README.md

 EPICS web client made with React and Node.js.
 Node.js uses node-epics module to communicate with CA.
 Data is pushed to webpage via socket.io.
 Rendered by React.js

-Project contains webpack-dev-server to obtain hot-reload feature (you can edit source code and after save changes will appear on webpage)
+Project contains webpack-dev-server to obtain hot-reload feature.

  ---